Ayyoub-ESSADEQ/cocaptain/README.md

 # Instructions
 - install the **chatgpt-connect** in Chrome link : https://chrome.google.com/webstore/detail/chatgpt-connect/mkdbpdaffmcbjmeeoieafacnbllimlfe?hl=fr.
+- Make sure that your vscode is above version 1.60.0 .
 - install the **Cocaptain** vscode extension (make sure to click on the chat icon to start the conversation and to be able to connect with **chatgpt-connect**).
 - Make sure that the chatgpt-connect is connected.